 - Mental status testing shows a mild level of impairment for the patient’s age and education level.
 Doctors often assess mental performance with a test like the Mini-Mental State Examination (MMSE).

 - The patient’s diagnosis isn’t dementia.
 The problems that the patient self-reports and that the doctor documents through corroborating reports, the patient’s medical history, and mental status testing aren’t severe enough to be diagnosed as Alzheimer’s disease or another type of dementia.

 EMOTIV offers a number of products for neuroscience research, including studies into cognitive health and cognitive training.
 EMOTIV’s solutions include neuroscience software, BCI software and EEG hardware technology.
 They can be used by cognitive neuroscientists, consumer research.
 They can be used for cognitive performance, neuroimaging, and brain-controlled technology applications.
 EMOTIV’s neuroscience solutions include computational cognitive neuroscience software, BCI software and EEG hardware technology.

 EmotivPro is a neuroscience software solution for research, enabling users to analyze EEG data, display the electrophysiologic recordings in real-time and mark events.
 The EmotivBCI is a brain-computer interface software that can be used to directly implement a BCI within a computer.
 EMOTIV’s additional tools include brain visualization software BrainViz and brain performance tracking software MyEmotiv.

 EMOTIV’s products for cognitive health research are considered the most cost-effective and credible mobile and wireless EEG headsets on the market.
-For neuroscience research, the award-winning EMOTIV EPOC+ headset provides professional-grade brain data which has been cited in published clinical studies on cognitive health and evaluating pathologies which contribute to mild cognitive impairment.
+For neuroscience research, the award-winning EMOTIV EPOC+ headset and the latest EMOTIV EPOC X provide professional-grade brain data which has been cited in published clinical studies on cognitive health and evaluating pathologies which contribute to mild cognitive impairment.